khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 # Analysis of experimental data

-## Main pipeline part 1: Data transformations
+## Main pipeline part 1: Data acquisition and transformation

 Typically, these programs should be run only once, and never be run again.